The Dr. Julian Pleasants Visiting Scholar Award

 Each year, the Samuel Proctor Oral History Program grants a researcher with the Pleasants Travel Award, designed to promote cutting edge oral history research at the University of Florida and recognize innovative scholarship.
 The award includes a stipend of $1,000.
 Competition is open to graduate students, faculty, and independent scholars at UF and throughout the United States.

-The deadline for the next Pleasants Travel Award is February 15, 2014.
-Interested applicants should contact Dr. Paul Ortiz at firstname.lastname@example.org for more information.
+The deadline for the next Pleasants Travel Award was February 15, 2014.
+Interested applicants for the 2015 cycle should contact Dr. Paul Ortiz at email@example.com for more information.

 2013 Pleasants Travel Award: Dr. Regennia Clark